 The reason for this goes back to understanding that the “alias” is the left side and the “official” name is the ride side.
 If something is “official”, there can only be one version of it.
 The first record in the above sequence tells DNS that

 www.nightbluefruit.hostingcompany.com is “official” for nightbluefruit.com, so DNS doesn’t want to know about any other records for

 But, you’ll ask, why can’t DNS simply segregate “officialness” based on the record type?
-The answer to this is that the DNS standard came into being long before HTTP or any contemplation of shared web hosting, and it is no longer practical to reverse engineer all of the DNS software that has grown out of the standard to fit this specific use case.
+The answer most top software testing companies will give you to this is that the DNS standard came into being long before HTTP or any contemplation of shared web hosting, and it is no longer practical to reverse engineer all of the DNS software that has grown out of the standard to fit this specific use case.

 Is this strict?

 This is where is starts to get interesting.

 Given that so many people want CNAMEs at their zone apex ($$$$), many software developers and their product managers have taken a sideways look at the RFC and determined that it permits a degree of flexibility in its implementation:

 If a CNAME RR is present at a node, no other data should be present; this ensures that the data for a canonical name and its aliases cannot be different.